Jbleezy/BO2-Reimagined/README.md

 * Upgraded weapon camo is applied in last stand
 * Decreased friendly player name fade out time from 1.5 seconds to 0.25 seconds
 * Removed enemy player name fade in time
+* Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
 * Scoreboard no longer counts self revives as revives

 ## Zombies